 What are predatory journals/publishers?

-Many publishers ask a fee (article processing charges) to make a publication open access available on their website.
+Scientific publishers sometimes ask a fee (article processing charges) for open access articles.

 Some publishers abuse this model: they charge for publication without having the necessary quality assurance in place.
 For instance, these ‘predatory’ publishers and journals do not organize or carry out peer review, suddenly ask for higher fees than what was originally agreed upon, or do not publish some articles at all despite payment.